 It all began as a hobby of jumping off cliffs over seventeen years ago.
 Today we still jump off cliffs, but now we share this with those who dare and those willing and eager.
 Our unique style of service is all down to our great team who are passionate about our customers having the best experience ever.

 The Canyon Swing, our original experience which opened in 2002, is a giant rope swing that redefined ways of getting the thrill of freefall.
-14 years later, it paved the way to be more daring and bolder when we built The Fox.
+14 years later, it paved the way to be more daring and bolder when we built and opened The Fox in 2016.
 An extreme zipline which is the only one in the world with freefall and New Zealand’s highest.

 Set amongst the dramatic scenery of the Shotover Canyon just 15 minutes from Queenstown, it’s not just the landscape that takes your breath away.
 Our unique jumpstyles can leave you saying, what, how and most likely why?
 Because why not, it’s fun!